trevorcampbell/bayesian-coresets/README.md

-# NOTE: This readme is out of date.
-It will be updated soon.
+# NOTE: There is an upcoming major update (next few weeks) to this code based on a new arXiv preprint.

 # Bayesian Coresets: Automated, Scalable Inference